 AMERICAN GIRL: When you get there, you will already be there.

 The woman is identified in the credits as American Girl, played by Phoebe Augustine.
 Phoebe played Ronette Pulaski in the original series.
-She was a girl with Laura on the night that Laura had died.
+She was with Laura on the night that Laura had died.
 Ronette had, however, survived.
+She had seen an angel, found her binding ropes on her wrists cut, had been beaten savagely by Leland/BOB, was both pushed out of the train car by Leland and pulled out of it by Gerard, and was left for dead.
 As far as I'm aware, she was the last civilian who spoke with Cooper before his going to Glastonbury Grove to enter the Red Room in the final episode of season two.
-Margaret had arrived at the sheriff's department with a bottle of oil that her husband had said was the entrance to a gateway.
+Margaret had arrived at the sheriff's department with a bottle of oil that her husband had said was from the entrance to a gateway.
 Hawk had then brought Ronette in and she identified the liquid, which had the smell of scorched engine oil, as the same she'd smelled the night of Laura's death.
 As best as I can reason, that is why she is here as Cooper re-enters the "real" world.
 She was part of the transition out process and is part of the transition in.